IASA2/NomCom-Guidance/2018-2019 Nomcom Guidance.md

 Preference may be given to candidates with prior non-profit or corporate board experience and/or prior experience with the IETF or other similar technical or standards development organizations.

+It seems unlikely each candidate will bring all of this experience individually.
+So the NomCom may wish to focus on a balance among the desired qualifications across the three final appointees, as a combined slate with complimentary skills and experience.

 ## IETF LLC Board Requirements
 Requirements for the role of board director include: